 The center of a Lie algebra is an abelian Lie subalgebra , consisting of all elements such that for all .
 There are generalizations for some other kinds of algebras.

-The centre of a monoid can be horizontally categorified to the center of a category.
+The center of a monoid can be horizontally categorified to the center of a category.
 Specifically, the center of a category is defined to be the commutative monoid of endo-natural-transformations of the identity functor of .
-It is straightforward to check that this reduces to the usual definition if is a monoid, considered as a one-object category.
+It is straightforward to check that this reduces to the usual definition if is the delooping of a monoid.

 The notion of center can also be vertically categorified.
 It is easy to categorify the notion of center of a category as defined above: if is an n-category, then its center is the monoidal -category of endo-transformations of its identity functor.
 One expects that in general, this center will actually admit a natural structure of braided monoidal -category, just as the center of a category is actually a commutative monoid, not merely a monoid.